databrickslabs/dbx/docs/source/index.rst

 :code:`dbx` is language-agnostic.
 You can use it with projects written in any language, supported by Databricks Platform.

-Get started using the :ref:`quickstart`.
+Follow the :ref:`quickstart` to install the package and create the first sample project.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 3

     quickstart
     cli
-    python_api/index
+    internal